ckarwin/The_Quantified_Self/README.md

 There are 4 values that quantify a user's health:

-* physical health -- the body
+* physical health: the body
-* mental health -- the brain
+* mental health: the brain
-* spiritual health -- the soul (there are many other synonyms for this)
+* spiritual health: the soul (there are many other synonyms for this)
-* happiness -- one's overall state of happiness
+* happiness: one's overall state of content, security, joy, etc. In part, a wieghted sum of the first three evaluation variables.

 ## Quickstart Guide <br />